In This Article

 Homogenization Causes Lactose Intolerance – Not Dairy

 From the Ayurvedic perspective and that of many researchers, the homogenization process renders the fat in milk indigestible.
 The fat (cream) molecules are squeezed through a small filter in order to make them homogenous or the same.
 This homogenous fat is a foreign molecule to the body.
-Often this molecule will pass undigested through weakened small intestinal linings, and makes foreign sludge in the lymph and blood stream which sticks to channel walls, creates plaque and allergic responses.
+Often this molecule will pass undigested through weakened small intestinal linings, and makes foreign sludge in the lymph and bloodstream which sticks to channel walls, creating plaque and allergic responses.
 (8)

-Some researchers believe this process allows a toxic enzyme called xanthine oxidase to enter into the blood stream and cause damage to the arterial wall.
+Some researchers believe this process allows a toxic enzyme called xanthine oxidase to enter the bloodstream and cause damage to the arterial wall.
 This arterial free radical damage causes scar tissue to form.
 Cholesterol accumulates on the scars and clogs the arteries.
 (9)